Office of the Provost

 Applications should be submitted via GU-PASS

-The GU-PASS application window will open in December.
+The GU-PASS application window will open in late 2026.

 Deliverable